 This class serves as an introduction to and exploration of media installation including the use of video, sound, light, and electronic media when combined with space and various media.
 Lectures will cover concepts and presentations of artists working in various capacities with installation and electronic media.
 Course work will be hands-on practice of techniques and concepts presented in lecture, discussion of readings, and critique of student projects.
 This class will involve doing media/electronic media assignments centered around the idea of the 'media as a message' and 'interactivity'.
 Students will work with different material and media and use video, sound and light to prepare installations.
 We will use FinalCut Pro, GarageBand, Flash, and other tools to support elements in installations that use images, text and sound.

 Narrative Production I

-Course No. ANIM412-412A Credits: 3.0
+Course No. ANIM 412 Credits: 3.0

-Course No. IME320 Credits: 0.0
+Course No. IME 211 Credits: 3.0

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.